By Sandi Gohn

 Joining the U.S. military is a life-changing decision for anybody.

 But for potential recruits living in remote areas of the Pacific and Micronesia – which boast some of the highest enlistment rates per capita – choosing to enlist entails an additional set of logistical and geographical challenges for everyone involved in the process, including their families.

-Although joining up in the Pacific can start out the same way as it does stateside – talking with an official recruiter (there’s permanent recruiters in Hawaii and Guam!) – things begin to look a little different once an applicant has decided to take the next step towards enlistment and must head to their nearest of 64 Military Entrance Processing Stations (MEPS).
+Although joining up in the Pacific can start out the same way as it does stateside – talking with an official recruiter (there are permanent recruiters in Hawaii and Guam) – things begin to look a little different once an applicant has decided to take the next step towards enlistment and must head to their nearest Military Entrance Processing Stations (MEPS).